 Why Do Dogs Eat Grass?

-It is not unusual for dogs to periodically eat grass.
-Sometimes, this often results in the poor pooch throwing up a few minutes later.
-The question we often wonder is – if grass is so nice and tasty, why does it make dogs vomit?
-This Holidays4Dogs article will consider some of the more common, and not so common explanations.
+It is not unusual for dogs to graze on blades of grass.
+However, this often results in the poor pooch throwing up a few minutes later.
+This Holidays4Dogs article will consider some of the more common, and not so common explanations, for why dogs eat grass.

 Nutrient deficiency.